ReactAgentBuilder - User Guide

 Overview

-ReactAgentBuilder is the main class for the DelReact Agent framework.
-It manages the agent workflow, configuration, and execution pipeline using a state-driven approach.
+ReactAgentBuilder is the main builder for the DelReact Agent framework.
+It manages agent workflow, configuration, and execution using a state-driven approach.
+The new API uses a builder pattern and returns a workflow object for execution.

 Basic Usage